rammearkitektur/open-source-guidance/README.md

 Open source is particularly relevant now, as the methods supports more modular and agile ways of developing, sharing, and reusing components.
 For Denmark, open source can help in building digital solutions without or with less vendor lock-in.
 It is in coherence with the principles of the Danish common public-sector digital architecture and the EU guidelines for increased use of open source.

 There is currently no common guidance that public authorities in Denmark can rely on when it comes to using open source.
-As the EU has pointed to an increased use of open source as an obvious path to increased trust and transparency between authorities and citizens, work has begun creating a practical guidance on the use of open source.
+As the EU has pointed to an increased use of open source as an obvious path to increased trust and transparency between authorities and citizens, work has begun providing practical guidance on the use of open source.

 The guidance will include best practice recommendations as well as an overview of requirements and existing open source software.